Intervention

 The feedback received during the game enables players to learn more about how they might achieve their objectives in future playthroughs of the activity, resulting in improved performance over time.
 Through trial and error, players become more skilled at managing their resources and understanding how best to leverage them within each challenge level or task.
 The central goal is to meet those objectives successfully before time runs out or resources are exhausted entirely.

-Positive Behavioral Interventions and Supports (PBIS) games can be used to support learning in a variety of ways.
-They can help students review for tests and exams, they can teach content knowledge, they can help students learn social and emotional skills and character education, and they can be used to teach language arts (reviewing vocabulary words or identifying parts of speech).
+Incorporating games into a school environment can help in general to support positive behavior.
+These kinds of Positive Behavioral Interventions and Supports (PBIS) games can be used to support learning in a variety of ways.
+They can help students review for exams, they can teach content knowledge, or they can help students learn nonacademic skills like self-awareness and responsible decision-making.

 • Card games